gpdowney/Dawn-of-Somethings/src/slavery.md

 Slaves were adopted, like pets.
 They were fed and instructed in the proper ways of civilization.
-If they could successfully integrate into the new culture, the slave could become full members of their adopted family.
+If they could successfully integrate into the new culture, the slave could become a full member of their adopted family.

 The Wendat and Kwakiutl differed, however, in that the Kwakiutl kept a large number of slaves in permanent limbo.
 The Wendat, in contrast, had no permanent slaves.